 I am not going to go much into building the cooler frame as its just 2×4’s on pressure treated landscape timbers with a stone floor built under his shed roof off his outbuilding.
 Kevin bought the 2×4’s, I had almost all the R13 insulation left over from my garage refinishing, we got a free exterior door from another buddy and he got a deal on 1/4″ plywood on Facebook marketplace.
 Then he bought a cheap used air conditioner and we built what you see here with a hole for the air conditioner.

-Kevin saw the price of the Coolbot controller at over $300 and texted me to assign my engineering resources to perform this task as a more cost effective price range.
-I did my research and told him to buy the Inkbird controller for $16 and to get the mounting box for under $24 total for both.
+Kevin saw the price of the Coolbot controller at over $300 and texted me to assign my engineering resources to perform this task as a more cost effective price range for an alternative.
+I did my research and told him to buy the Inkbird controller ITC-1000 for $16 and to get the mounting box for under $24 total for both.
 I told him I could make it work with it.
 This would control the compressor and when you switch the air conditioner on the fan runs 24/7 and the inkbird tell the compressor when to turn on and off.
 Below you can see the final setup and the inkbird is on the far right.
 It and the air conditioner was all we started with.
 The Inkbird is set to run until 40° and this was just taken when the unit was off.
 The Silver box was added later for the failure you’re about to read about.

 So initial tests seemed to work and we got the room down to 50° in a few hours.
 The coil was icing but everything seemed to be OK.
 Then in the beginning of October my daughter shot a doe.
 Everyone is cheering, she got a deer and a real test for the cooler.
 We hang the deer, start the cooler and have some beers and watch the cooler.
 It looks good and Kevin goes out and checks it before bed.
 Its only down to high 40’s and iced, but its running.
 He wakes up Sunday and it tripped the GFI from being over loaded, ice dripping or something and working too hard and its 55° in the room.
 The deer is cold still, but it is time to eat eggs fast and start butchering.